Business Management and Spanish BSc (Hons) – 2024 entry

 Why choose this course

-Our BSc Business Management and Spanish course develops your language skills and understanding of key business principles to develop the linguistic competence and business confidence to excel in the professional and academic world.
+Our BSc (Hons) Business Management and Spanish course will develop your language and intercultural communication skills and your understanding of core business principles, so you have the linguistic competence and business confidence to excel in the professional and academic world.

 What you will study